ANCA VLAD

 That’s how Fildas came to be.
 It started with a turnover of $1.5 million in 1991; at the time the company had seven employees.
 In 1993, Fildas Trading SRL was founded.
 All deliveries in the early years were made to Fildas on “trust”, with no guarantee instruments, with pay-as-you-sell and a relatively low commission.
 But the news that there was a serious private Romanian company in the field of pharmaceuticals and cosmetics reached many companies that were to gradually become suppliers.

-A difficult time was the war in the former Yugoslavia – with its consequences – serious market disruptions, including in Romania.
-Fildas already provides the necessary medication for the one million pigs at Comtim Timisoara, the supply base for both western Romania and Yugoslavia.
-Veterinary abilities had been developed in the veterinary field and all the big livestock companies had learned about Fildas, a reliable and serious partner.
-After some time, the line had to be abandoned due to the closure of large pig and cattle farms in Romania.
+A difficult period was the war in the former Yugoslavia, with its consequences — serious market disruptions, including in Romania.
+Fildas was already providing the necessary medication for the one million pigs at Comtim Timisoara, the supply base for both western Romania and Yugoslavia.
+The company had developed strong expertise in the veterinary field, and all the major livestock companies had come to know Fildas as a reliable and trustworthy partner.
+After some time, this business line had to be abandoned due to the closure of large pig and cattle farms in Romania.
+Thus, Fildas had to focus on the fields of health and beauty.

 Anca Vlad had the idea to call the BBC, the British public television, to purchase some interesting TV series, which she offered to the Romanian state television in exchange for cosmetics advertising.
 Remember the first Aquafresh commercial?
 Thus, the cosmetics division grew rapidly, sustaining from its profits the growth of the pharmaceuticals trade.
 Gradually, it was to become dominant in the Fildas Trading structure, due to the growing and more sophisticated demand for medicines at national level.
 “The idea of successfully developing and coordinating a national network of distribution subsidiaries came from the years of coordinating furniture factories.
 We created harmony between independence and control”.

-Today, Fildas Trading has reached a turnover of over 1 billion euros and the company employs more than 1.800 people.
-Currently, Fildas Trading is the leader of the pharmaceutical distribution market in Romania.
-The company owns two pharmaceutical customs warehouses, one in Bucharest and one in Pitesti.
-It has 15 branches in the country and warehouses totaling 58.000 square meters.
+Today, Fildas Trading has reached a turnover of over 1.5 billion euros, and the company employs more than 1,800 people.
+Fildas Trading is currently the leader of the pharmaceutical distribution market in Romania.
+The company owns 16 warehouses totaling 60,000 square meters and operates a fleet of more than 220 vehicles.
+Every day, it supplies over 5,000 pharmacies and 300 hospitals, offering a portfolio of 18,000 products.

-In 1999, the retail part was also created through the acquisition of a company that owned a network of 30 pharmacies and a warehouse in Pitești.
-Subsequently, reinvesting almost all the profits in development, it has grown to a network of hundreds of pharmacies across the country under the Catena brand.
-Catena currently has more than 900 units and 6.500 employees, being the leader in Romanian pharma retail.
+In 1999, the retail division was also created through the acquisition of a state-owned company that operated a network of 30 pharmacies and a warehouse in Pitești.
+Subsequently, by reinvesting almost all its profits into development, the network grew to hundreds of pharmacies across the country under the Catena brand.
+Catena currently has nearly 1,000 units and more than 6,500 employees, being the leader in Romanian pharma retail.

-In 2005, the Fildas-Catena Group created a new brand – Naturalis.
-It defines herbal nutrition and care products.
+In 2005, the Fildas-Catena Group created a new brand – Naturalis – which defines a range of over 100 herbal-based nutrition and personal care products.

-The print health magazines Farmacia Ta and Galenus, as well as the websites Tonica.ro and Slabsaugras.ro, part of the Group, are addressed to the general public as well as to physicians and pharmacists.
-They have millions of readers and followers online.
+The print health magazines Farmacia Ta and Galenus, as well as the Hungarian-language edition Farmacia Inimii, together with the websites Tonica.ro and Slabsaugras.ro, which are part of the Group, address both the general public and healthcare professionals, including doctors and pharmacists.
+They have millions of readers, both in print and online, as well as hundreds of thousands of followers on social media.

 How did she manage to build a top business? – “The most important capital of the company is trust.
 In fact, this is also our motto.
 It is a company where the relationship between our suppliers, us and our customers is based primarily on trust.
 We have a very good reputation both at home and abroad”, stated Anca Vlad.